plumed/plumed2/user-doc/OPES.md

 This module is not installed by default.
 Add '\-\-enable-modules=opes' to your './configure' command when building PLUMED to enable these features.

 ## Usage
-Currently, the OPES module is composed only by a bias action: \ref OPES_METAD
+The OPES module is composed by two bias actions, \ref OPES_METAD that samples metadynamics-like target distributions (e.g. the well-tempered one), and \ref OPES_EXPANDED that samples expanded ensembles target distributions (replica-exchange-like).
+It also contains various expansion collective variables (ECVs) to define such expanded targets.

 ## Module Contents
+- \subpage OPES_BIAS
-- \subpage OPES_bias
+- \subpage EXPANSION_CV

-\page OPES_bias Biases
+\page OPES_BIAS Biases

 The following list contains the biases available in the OPES module.

 @OPES_BIAS@

+\page EXPANSION_CV Expansion Collective Variables

+The following list contains the expansion CVs available in the OPES module.

+@EXPANSION_CV@